The following are the degree objectives for the Master of Business Administration. Upon completion of the degree students will have:

 Choose one course:

 Students may choose the Thesis Option to complete electives.
 MBA electives are replaced by these two courses:

 MBA students may take up to six (6) credits of upper division undergraduate course work in partial fulfillment of the degree requirements.
 The student’s advisor and Program Director must approve the courses in advance of enrollment

-Concentration in Finance
+MBA with Concentration in Finance

 For those interested in finance, the MBA with a Concentration in Finance provides the breadth of the MBA with the depth required for a career in finance.
 It also offers the opportunity to further learn about securities, portfolio management, bonds, and investment theory, and to gain hands-on experience managing the Student Fund.
 Requirements for admission are the same as those for the MBA program.

-Concentration in Health Services Administration
+MBA with Concentration in Health Services Administration